jpitts/magicians-intro-presentation/README.md

 ---

-This talk was made in October, 2018 at [Devcon4](https://devcon.ethereum.org/devcon4), Ethereum Foundation Developers Conference.
+This talk was given in late October, 2018 at the Ethereum Magicians' Council of Prague.
 The presentation uses the [reveal.js](https://github.com/hakimel/reveal.js/) HTML presentation framework.